Quebec Mobility Bursary

 How to apply?

 Complete the Quebec Mobility Bursary online application form by April 1 for the following Summer and/or Fall Semester or August 1/November 22 for the following Winter Semester.
+Please note that the 2020-21 online application and new submission deadlines will be available by the beginning February.

 - Complete Quebec Mobility Bursary Application (only for Co-Op, Independent students, Interns and Researchers)